Nabeel1401/Nft-App/README.md

 ## 🧠 How It Works

-1️⃣ User connects MetaMask wallet
+1. User connects MetaMask wallet.
-2️⃣ Wallet address acts as user authentication
+2. Wallet address acts as user authentication.
-3️⃣ Seller creates NFT with:
+3. Seller creates an NFT with:
    - Title
    - Description
    - Image
    - Fixed price
-4️⃣ NFT is listed on the marketplace
+4. NFT is listed on the marketplace.
-5️⃣ Buyer clicks **Buy Now**
+5. Buyer clicks **Buy Now**.
-6️⃣ Smart contract:
+6. Smart contract:
    - Verifies ownership
    - Transfers NFT ownership
-   - Transfers payment to seller
+   - Transfers payment to the seller
-7️⃣ Transaction is recorded on blockchain
+7. Transaction is recorded on the blockchain.

 ---